Chelmy88/Stream_temperature_and_discharge_evolution_in_Switzerland/1_Obtain_and_pocess_raw_data/README.txt

 MeteoSwiss data go to “3_Produce_data/meteo/data/” and MeteoSwiss homogenous data to “3_Produce_data/meteo/data_hom”.

-FOEN hourly data are used for some analysis but the main dataset is built on daily data to reduce the size of the dataset.
+FOEN hourly data are used for some analysis, but the main dataset is built on daily data to reduce the size of the dataset.
 MeteoSwiss homogenous time series are already used when possible in the MeteoSwiss file.
 A dataset of homogenous time series is produced separately and used for some analysis.
 This dataset is